Kirill486/my-dream-app/readme.md

 * style the application - **V**
 * store data between sessions - **V**
-* request confirmation when leave the toDo details with unsaved data
+* request confirmation when leave the toDoDetails with unsaved data
 * do not render toDoDetails when no toDo selected - **V**
 * click outside unselects toDo
 * move save data logic to a exit application sequence